Jackie Mason: 1969–1985

-In 1969, Mason made his Broadway theater debut as Jewish widower Nat Weiss in the comedy play A Teaspoon Every Four Hours, which he wrote with Mike Mortman.
-It held the Broadway record of 97 previews and closed after its official opening performance (a preview record succeeded by Spider-Man: Turn Off the Dark with its 182 previews prior to opening).
-He also appeared in the films The Jerk (1979) and History of the World, Part I (1981).
+That year, Mason made his Broadway debut as Jewish widower Nat Weiss in the comedy play A Teaspoon Every Four Hours, which he wrote with Mike Mortman.
+The production played 97 previews before closing after its official opening performance, establishing a Broadway record for previews that was later surpassed by Spider-Man: Turn Off the Dark, which played 182 previews before opening.